Westrim Side Effects

 Generic name: phenylpropanolamine

-Note: This page contains side effects data for the generic drug phenylpropanolamine.
-It is possible that some of the dosage forms included below may not apply to the brand name Westrim.
+Note: This document contains side effect information about phenylpropanolamine.
+Some of the dosage forms listed on this page may not apply to the brand name Westrim.

 Applies to phenylpropanolamine: oral capsule extended release, oral tablet, oral tablet extended release.